omicsEye/seqSight/README.md

 ## Test deepStrain ##

-To test if omeClust is installed correctly, you may run the following command in the terminal:
+To test if deepStrain is installed correctly, you may run the following command in the terminal:

 ```
 #!cmd